-Figure 5-5.
-Summary of Delta Adapts key findings for recreation at 2050 the municipalities of Stockton (eight) and Lathrop (nine) in San Joaquin County, while the majority of trail and scenic highway exposure occurs in Sacramento County.
+Figure 5-6.
+Summary of Delta Adapts Key Findings for Recreation at 2050 majority of trail and scenic highway exposure occurs in Sacramento County.
 By end-of-century, an additional five campgrounds, 19 parks, 28 miles of trails, and nine miles of scenic highway will also be exposed.
 These exposed sites are shown in the Recreation flood exposure maps in Appendix B. Recreational facilities within the Delta also include numerous marinas that are likely to be affected by changing water levels associated with future flood events.
 However, the sensitivity of flooding of marinas will depend on site-specific factors not assessed in Delta Adapts, such as height of the docks, whether they are fixed or floating, and the elevation of gangplanks/approaches to the dock structures.